-The idea to create Business Plans Without Borders came from the two founders, Tamar and Paul.
+The idea to create Business Plans Across Borders came from the two founders, Tamar and Paul.

 Paul Azous, MA